forcedotcom/run-code-analyzer/README.md

 * `num-sev5-violations`
   * The number of Info (5) severity violations found.
 * `review-id`
-  * If the action created a Pull Request Review, this is its ID.
+  * If the action created a pull request review, this is its ID.

-This `run-code-analyzer@v2` action won't exit your GitHub workflow when it finds violations.
+This `run-code-analyzer@v2` action doesn't exit your GitHub workflow when it finds violations.
 We recommend that you add a subsequent step to your workflow that uses the available outputs to determine how your workflow should proceed.

 ## Environment Prerequisites
 The [Salesforce Code Analyzer v5.x](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) and its bundled engines can each have their own set of requirements in order to run successfully.
-So we recommend that you set up your GitHub runner(s) with this software:
+We recommend that you set up your GitHub runner(s) with this software:
 * `node` version 20.9.0 or greater
   * Required by all engines.
 * `java` version 11 or greater